What is TEFL and Where do I Start?

 But TEFL is a job, and with that comes everything that comes with any other job.
 There may be performance reviews, pay disputes, bits you love and bits you hate, good days, rubbish days and office politics.
 Above all, you’ll be expected to perform well at the job you’re being paid to do.

-But the thing about it is, it may not feel like a “real” job, simply because you’re in a different country, experiencing a different culture.
+But the thing about it is, it may not feel like a “real” job.
+Whether you’re in a different country, immersed in a new culture, or working online as your own boss, TEFL has a way of feeling more like an adventure than work.
 And that’s one of the things that makes it so appealing.

 So what does a typical TEFL job involve?
 Well, in the most common type of TEFL job for newly qualified teachers – working full time for a private language school – here’s what you may be expected to do: